 obclient> SELECT ST_AsGeoJSON(ST_GeomFromText('POINT(11.11111 12.22222)', 4326),1,7);

-Call ST_AsGeoJSON() and set flag to 7, which has the same effect as the value 5, namely to include detailed CRS information and the bounding box in the output.
+Use the ST_AsGeoJSON function and set the flag parameter to 7.
+The output is the same as when the flag parameter is set to 5.
+The detailed CRS information and the bounding box are included.

 The return result is as follows: